Profile information

 ...So, if this hasn't painted a picture, I don't know what will. 😆

-BASICALLY it comes down to this: we have plenty of house projects, outdoor building projects (largely involving reclaimed materials and budget solutions!) and gardening projects.
+BASICALLY it comes down to this: we have plenty of indoor projects, outdoor projects (largely involving reclaimed materials and budget solutions!) and gardening projects.
 We have about a 1000 ideas for things we want to do and on average, about half a day a week (if lucky) to dedicate any real time to doing them.

 We will feed you.